Cheapest non-owner car insurance companies in South Carolina

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in South Carolina
+Explore our top recommendations for non-owner car insurance in South Carolina.

 Auto-Owners

-Our number one pick for non-owner car insurance in South Carolina is Auto-Owners.
-The average rate for liability coverage is $126.
-Auto-Owners has an AM Best score of A++ and an NAIC complaint ratio of 0.5.
+Our top choice for non-owner car insurance in South Carolina is Auto-Owners, with an average rate of $126 for liability coverage.
+Auto-Owners holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.5.

-Geico is another great option for non-owner car insurance in South Carolina, with average rates of $270 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.
+GEICO is also a great choice for non-owner car insurance in South Carolina, offering coverage at an average annual rate of $270.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.91.

 State Farm

-Our third choice is State Farm, with an average rate of $397.
-It has an NAIC complaint ratio of 0.7 and an AM Best rating of A++.
+Our third recommendation is State Farm, with average rates of $397.
+It has an NAIC complaint ratio of 0.7 and holds an AM Best rating of A++.

 PEOPLE ASK: